nurSamcea/leisure_its/ppt.md

 - **QUAL-SECDATA-033** (Data Protection in Subscriptions and Authentication): Implement strong data protection measures for user subscriptions, ensuring that personal information is securely stored and managed.
 Utilize real authentication methods to verify user identities and prevent unauthorized access.
 - **QUAL-SECCOMM-034** (Secure Communications): Ensure secure communication channels between the control center and the bus, protecting data transmitted during operational activities.
 This includes measures such as encryption and secure messaging protocols to safeguard user information and operational data.
 - **QUAL-WRK-035**: The system must comply with labor laws regarding driver work hours, ensuring that no driver exceeds the maximum allowable driving time.
 This includes monitoring shift lengths and providing necessary breaks to guarantee the safety and well-being of all drivers.
+- **QUAL-USAB-036** (Usability): The mobile application and website must have an intuitive user interface, ensuring easy navigation and quick access to services.

 # Analyze the Impact of Quality Attributes